"The Hobbit" keeps box office crown for third week

 A rush of high-profile films in December is expected to push 2012 to a domestic box office record.
 The current record is $10.6 billion, set in 2009.

 "Jack Reacher" debuted just days after the Newtown, Connecticut, school shooting sparked new debate about the impact of movie violence.
 "Reacher" begins with a sniper killing a handful of seemingly random victims.
-A red-carpet premiere and a screening to promote the $60-million production were postponed after the December 14 Newtown tragedy.
+A red-carpet premiere and a screening to promote the $60-million production were postponed after the D ec.
+14 Newto wn tragedy.

 Adult comedy "This is 40" starring Paul Rudd and Leslie Mann as a middle-aged couple was sixth with $13.2 million.
 The Judd Apatow $35 million film totaled $37 million after two weeks.
 The seventh spot went to Steven Spielberg's historical film "Lincoln," with $7.5 million for a $132 million domestic total.